Skip to main content

 User Input → Intent Classifier (Ollama)

-If Ollama is unavailable, all requests fall through directly to Claude.
+If Ollama is unavailable for intent classification, all requests use the chat slot directly.
 The routing system is designed for graceful degradation, not hard dependencies.
+See Model Router for configuration.

 Agent Reasoning Loop